-Get your puppy's training off to a flying start with these top tips from trainer Carol Price...
+Get your puppy's training off to a flying start with these top puppy training tips from dog trainer Carol Price...

 I sympathise with anyone trying to raise a puppy today, as there is so much differing advice around.
 However, I believe that common sense should prevail.
 Puppies need kindness and affection but they also need the security of routine and consistently enforced rules.
 Without distinct limits set on their behaviour during their earliest and most formative months, plus constant correction whenever they do the wrong thing, and consistent praise and rewards whenever they get things right, puppies cannot be expected to magically emerge into brilliantly behaved adult dogs.